-Credits for reducing load are based on the actual kWh relief provided in excess of committed day-ahead load reductions plus an adjustment for losses.
+Credits for reducing load are based on the actual MWh relief provided in excess of committed day-ahead load reductions plus an adjustment for losses.

-- Effective 4/1/2012 6/30/2012, an Economic Load Response Participant that curtails or causes the curtailment of demand in real-time in response to PJM dispatch, and for which the applicable real-time LMP is less than the threshold price established under the Net Benefits Test, will be compensated by PJMSettlement at the real-time LMP less an amount equal to the applicable generation and transmission charges. - Effective 7/1/2012, an Economic Load Response Participant that curtails or causes the curtailment of demand in real-time in response to PJM dispatch, and for which the applicable real-time LMP is less than the threshold price established under the Net Benefits Test, will not be compensated by PJM for the reduction. - Effective 4/1/2012, an Economic Load Response Participant that curtails or causes the curtailment of demand in real-time in response to PJM dispatch, and for which the applicable real-time LMP is equal to or greater than the threshold price established under the Net Benefits Test, will be compensated by PJMSettlement at the real-time LMP.
+- An Economic Load Response Participant that curtails or causes the curtailment of demand in real-time in response to PJM dispatch, and for which the applicable realtime LMP is less than the threshold price established under the Net Benefits Test, will not be compensated by PJM for the reduction. - An Economic Load Response Participant that curtails or causes the curtailment of demand in real-time in response to PJM dispatch, and for which the applicable realtime LMP is equal to or greater than the threshold price established under the Net Benefits Test, will be compensated by PJMSettlement at the real-time LMP.